catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 The Catalyst Kubernetes Service enables the Kubernetes web dashboard by default (this behaviour can be overwritten if desirable).

-In order to access the Kubernetes dashboard, you will need retrieve the admin token for the cluster using the following command:
+In order to access the Kubernetes dashboard, you will need to retrieve the admin token for the cluster using the following command:

 ::